A tent wild camping

 The Scottish Outdoor Access Code means that you can camp almost anywhere in Scotland.
 However, an exception to this rule is the East Loch Lomond Restriction Zone, which doesn’t permit wild camping in peak season to ease human impact on the area.

-England and Wales can be tricky
+England and Wales Can Be Tricky

 Dartmoor is England's only National Park which provides designated wild camping spots, while the Brecon Beacons has two official wild camping areas, Melte and Llech Llia.
 The Lake District, Snowdonia and Exmoor National Park all welcome remote one-night stops, but the Peak District, North York Moors and Yorkshire Dales all discourage unpermitted camping or bivvying.